 He stood watching the ghost whenever it passed, much as Hajime had a few minutes before, in brooding silence for a while, pondering the wisdom of making another call.
 Would three be overkill?
 Two had probably been overkill.
 Poor woman must already think he was imbalanced and heartless.
 But he could reiterate the urgency of the matter… maybe mention a little more definitively how difficult this was making his life…

 He hadn’t come to any real conclusion when Hajime suddenly stood out his door and asked across the roof of the vehicle, “Are you done?”

 “Yes,” Sano grumbled, allowing this to make the decision for him, and got back in the car even as Hajime did.
 Settling into his seat and glowering out at Kenshin as the latter adjusted his trajectory, he gave an angry sigh and asked, for the second time, “Well, what the hell do we do now?”

 “I promise you don’t need to.”

 They’d relocated to a Denny’s, on Hajime’s dime, when it became obvious that, once again, they were in for a wait on a phone call (which in this case might never come) — and that Sano was extremely hungry but not about to suggest anything more expensive than going back to his apartment and making some ramen noodles.
-Hajime, trying to pick Sano’s brain on the details of the message or messages he’d left, had only been able to determine that Sano was a little embarrassed and blocking more determinedly than usual.
+Hajime, trying to pick Sano’s brain on the details of the message or messages he’d left, had only been able to confirm Sano’s embarrassment and more determined blocking than usual.
 So conversational tactics were in order.

 “I don’t know if I trust your promise any more than I trust your ability to leave rational messages about ghosts.”